 For employers, the consequences of a pregnancy discrimination suit can be costly, time-consuming and damaging to their brand and reputation as these recent examples show.

-When Carpenter emailed the gym with her availability and informed them that she was 35 weeks pregnant, the gym failed to schedule her for work and stopped communicating with her.
+When she emailed the gym with her availability and informed them that she was 35 weeks pregnant, the gym failed to schedule her for work and stopped communicating with her.
 Two weeks later, a manager told her that her position was placed on hold and two other people had been hired.
 The manager encouraged her to apply for a position at another facility opening later that year.